The following professionals lent their expertise to this article:

 Before You Start

-Before committing to an RN to MSN bridge program you should have a clear understanding of your finances, your personal obligations, and your career goals.
+Before committing to any RN to MSN bridge program, it is imperative that you gain a clear understanding of your finances, personal obligations, and career goals.
 To ensure that you are prepared to take the next steps, here are some questions to ask yourself:

-1. Is there a required in-person clinical experience, and can I complete it in my hometown?
+1. Is there a required in-person clinical experience, and can I complete it in my local area?

-2. Are you self-motivated and able to complete online coursework independently?
+2. Am I self-motivated and disciplined enough to complete online course requirements independently?

-3. Which clinical area are you most interested in specializing in (family practice, pediatrics, mental health, etc.)?
+3. What clinical area am I most interested in specializing in (family practice, pediatrics, mental health, etc.)?

-4. What specific role do you want to pursue with an MSN?
+4. What specific role do I want to pursue with an MSN?

-5. Do you currently have an RN license?
+5. Do I currently hold an active, unencumbered RN license?

 How They Work: Online RN to MSN Profiles

-But what about the RN who doesn’t hold the bachelor’s degree that’s often a prerequisite to admission into an MSN program?
-Fortunately, today there are now many high-quality, fully-accredited online RN to MSN programs that offer qualified candidate nurses a way to skip the Bachelor of Science in Nursing (BSN) degree and go directly to earning their MSN.
-These online “bridge” programs are designed with the working RN in mind, offering practical curriculums, flexible study schedules, and faster completion times than traditional MSN programs.
+Fortunately, high-quality, fully-accredited online RN to MSN programs offer qualified candidates a convenient way to bypass a full Bachelor of Science in Nursing (BSN) program and go directly to earning their MSN.
+These online “bridge” programs are designed with working RNs in mind, with benefits that include:

 Registered Nurse to Master of Science in Nursing – Jacksonville University